PiwnicaUwU/RPCommands/README.md

 only_humans: 'Only humans can use this command.'
 # Message shown when Command Sender is not alive.
 only_alive: 'You must be alive to use this command.'
+# Cooldown message when a player tries to use a command too quickly.
+command_cooldown: 'You must wait {0} seconds before using the command again.'
 # Message shown when a command is successfully sent.
 message_sent: 'Message has been sent.'
 # Message shown when custom info is set.